 In this guide, we’ve covered some of the most effective strategies you can use to make a good return on the lump sum of money.

 Use it as inspiration when deciding what to do with your newfound wealth.
-You might also want to speak to a financial advisor or get independent advice on what the next steps could be for your savings.
+You might also want to consider, “Do I need a financial advisor?”, think about using robo-advisors, or get independent advice on what the next steps could be for your savings.